Tobichukwu10/Social-Media-Dashboard/README.md

 # Social Media Dashboard

 ## Introduction
 This is a power BI project on emotional well-being of social media users.
-The project aims to analyze and derie insights to answer crucial questions concerning social media usage.
+The project aims to analyze and derive insights to answer crucial questions concerning social media usage.

 **Note that this is a dummy project and the data is restricted to a particular location.**